-Below are configurations of a CKafka broker for your reference:
+The following are the configurations of a CKafka Broker for your reference:

-Note: For configurations not listed here, see Kafka Default Configurations.
+For configurations not listed here, see the open-source Kafka default configurations.

 From the producer's point of view, writes to different partitions are completely in parallel; from the consumer's point of view, the number of concurrencies depends entirely on the number of partitions (if there are more consumers than partitions, there will definitely be idle consumers).
-It is important to select an appropriate number of partitions for the performance of the CKafka instance.
+It is important to select an appropriate number of partitions to fully play the performance of the CKafka instance.

 The number of partitions should be determined based on the throughput of production and consumption, ideally through the following formula: